gazoodle/geckolib/README.md

  - Accessors can now deal with Time type entries
  - Added diag.py to aid tracking issue#27
  - Added eco mode control to facade and shell
+ - Temperature accessor in new generator as it doesn't need to be handled at runtime
+ - Removed decorators.py

 ## Done/Fixed in 0.3.23
  - Demoted some INFO logging to DEBUG to reduce HA log file clutter